 |Visit the University's News & Media area to keep up with the latest information on the 2017 solar eclipse.|

-Mural Image courtesy of APSU Student Mary Sencabaugh (Art/Physics and Astronomy) in Sundquist Science Center B313.
+Mural Image in videos courtesy of APSU Student Mary Sencabaugh (Art/Physics and Astronomy) in Sundquist Science Center B313.